theRawrrr/Secure-File-Encryption/README.md

 ### How to use:
 1. Fork the repository & Clone it into your local system by: git clone https://github.com/theRawrrr/Secure-File-Encryption.git
 2. Get into your Directory "/Secure-File-Encryption"
+3. pip install -r requirements.txt
-3. Run the tool by this command: python3 Run.py
+4. Run the tool by this command: python3 Run.py
-4. Select your desired option and provide filename with extension.
+5. Select your desired option and provide filename with extension.
-5. Note: Move your respective files that need to be encrypted/decrypted to the Secure-File-Encryption directory before following the step 4.
+6. Note: Move your respective files that need to be encrypted/decrypted to the Secure-File-Encryption directory before following the step 4.
 Example: (OriginalAudio.flac, OriginalImg.png, OriginalTxt) all are the files i included in this repo can be used for the encryption.
 Likewise, You can use your own files as well.